 Hylocereus trigonus (Haw.)
 Saff.

 Flowers are scented, nocturnal, funnel-shaped, and up to 10 inches (25 cm) long.
-The outer tepals are fleshy, green and the inner tepals are white, turning yellowish when mature.
-The fruit is ovoid, pink-purple, up to 5.6 inches (14 cm) long and up to 3 inches (7.5 cm) wide.
+The outer tepals are fleshy and green, and the inner tepals are white, turning yellowish when mature.
+Fruits are oval, pink-purple, up to 5.6 inches (14 cm) long, and up to 3 inches (7.5 cm) in diameter.

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
-If the roots have become black or overly soft, the cactus could be experiencing root rot – cut away the affected parts and replant.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
+If the roots have become black or overly soft, the cactus could be experiencing root rot.
+Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
-If so, make sure the soil is dry and then remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill with new soil.
-Make sure not to overwater cacti planted in new pots, as this can lead to root rot – it should be left dry for about a week and then watered lightly…. – See more at: How to Grow and Care for Cereus.
+If so, ensure the soil is dry and remove the pot.
+Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
+It should be left dry for about a week and then watered lightly.

 These cacti propagate quite easily from cuttings.
 Simply sever a branch and replant in moist, well-drained soil.

 See more at How to Grow and Care for Cereus.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.